 DFDL Augmented Infoset

-When unparsing one begins with the DFDL schema and conceptually with the logical infoset.
-As the values of items are filled in by defaulting, and by use of the dfdl:outputValueCalc property (including on hidden items) (see section 117 Calculated Value Properties.), these new item values augment the infoset.
+When unparsing, one begins with the DFDL schema and conceptually with the logical infoset.
+As the values of items are filled in by defaulting, and by use of the dfdl:outputValueCalc property (including on hidden items) (see section 17 Calculated Value Properties.), these new item values augment the infoset.
 The resulting infoset is called the augmented infoset.

 An element declaration in the schema describes a potentially represented item if that element declaration does not have a dfdl:inputValueCalc property (see section 17 Calculated Value Properties.).
-Whether the element declaration describes an item that is actually represented or not depends on whether the element declaration is for a required or optional element, and whether the element has a corresponding value in the augmented infoset.
+Whether the element declaration describes an item that is actually represented or not depends on whether the element declaration is for an optional element or variable array element, and whether the element has a corresponding value in the augmented infoset.

-In expressions, the function dfdl:representationLength() can be called to determine the representation length of an item.
+In expressions, the function dfdl:representationLength() can be called to determine the length of the representation of an item including all content and framing.
 If an element declaration is not potentially represented, then dfdl:representationLength() is defined to return 0.

 When unparsing, an element declaration and the infoset are considered as follows below.
 An implementation may use any technique consistent with this algorithm: